Lie groups of controlled characters of combinatorial Hopf algebras: Instructive examples of controlled character groups

 To see this, recall that the weights used in \cite{BS16} in the construction of the tame Butcher group are of the form $\Gr{k} (n) := 2^{kn} = (2^k)^n$.
-It is easy to see that $(\Gr{k})_{k \in \N}$ is a convex growth family and a cofinal subsequence of the convex growth family $(n \mapsto k^n)_{k\in \N}$.
-Thus the inductive limits of the weighted $\ell^\infty$-spaces constructed with respect to both families coincide and one concludes at once that the Lie group structure obtained via Theorem \ref{thm: controlled Lie group} is the same as the one constructed in \cite[Theorem 2.4]{BS16}. \end{ex}
+It is easy to see that $(\Gr{k})_{k \in \N}$ is a convex growth family and a cofinal subsequence of the convex growth family.
+Thus the inductive limits of the weighted $\ell^\infty$-spaces constructed with respect to both families coincide, as do the Lie group structures from Theorem \ref{thm: controlled Lie group} and \cite[Theorem 2.4]{BS16}. \end{ex}

-As a consequence of Example \ref{ex: CKHopf}, we recover the results on the Lie group structure of the tame Butcher group as a special case of Theorem \ref{thm: controlled Lie group}.
-The group of controlled characters is of interest in numerical analysis since their elements correspond to (locally) convergent power series solutions.
-To explain this, recall the notion of a B-series.
+We recall now how controlled characters lead to (locally) convergent power series of interest to numerical analysis.